DENNISDGR/Vortex-Discord-Bot/README.md

 # Who is Vortex?
 Vortex was created by the Horizon team (Mainly me and ghostt) as a side project and a custom addition for our Discord server.
-The server itself is closed at the momment without any plans of reopening, though you can still join and look a bit arround [here](https://discord.gg/3EfBe5q).
+The server itself is closed at the momment without any plans of reopening.

 # Features
 **The default set of modules includes but is not limited to:**